 Extensive digitalisation ahead

 Sweden is in the midst of extensive development.
 Extensive digitalisation and swift technical development is paralleled by an urgent climate transition.
 Sweden is to be the world’s first fossil-free welfare nation.
-By 2030, emissions from transportation are to fall by as much as 70 percent, and we are to achieve net-zero emissions by 2045.
+By 2030, emissions from transportation are to fall by as much as 70 percent, and the country is to achieve net-zero emissions by 2045.
 By that point, Swedish basic industry aims to be electrified, posing an enormous challenge for electricity distribution.

 - If we as an electricity network company are to deliver on the climate targets, we quite simply have to have reasonable conditions for investing in the networks.
 It is vital for us to have long-term, stable rules in place, Bjurhall explains.